lyteword/chspurgeon-tod/volume-7/psalm-146.md

 2\."I will praise the Lord"; or a service definite, determined, due, and delightful.
 Certainty amid uncertainty.

-3\."While I have any being"; or an enthusiastic pre-engagement of eternity.— *W.B.H.*
+3\."While I have any being"; or an enthusiastic pre-engagement of eternity.— *W. B. H.*

 **Verse 3.**

-1\.It dishonours God.
+1\.
+It dishonours God.

-2\.It degrades you.
+2\.
+It degrades you.

-3\.It disappoints in every case.
+3\.
+It disappoints in every case.

 **Verse 4.** Decease, Decay, Defeat.